BangerTech/Prism-Dashboard/README.md

 ## Features

 - **💎 Glassmorphism UI**
-  Halbtransparente „Frosted Glass“-Karten mit Unschärfe-Effekten für einen modernen, hochwertigen Look.
+  Semi-transparent "Frosted Glass" cards with blur effects for a modern, premium look.

-- **👆 Haptisches Feedback (Neumorphismus)**
+- **👆 Haptic Feedback (Neumorphism)**
-  Aktive Buttons wirken „eingedrückt“ und geben visuelles Feedback bei Interaktionen.
+  Active buttons appear "pressed" and provide visual feedback on interactions.

 - **🧭 Smart Navigation**
-  Animierte Navigationsleiste, die den aktuellen Raum bzw. die aktive Ansicht automatisch hervorhebt.
+  Animated navigation bar that automatically highlights the current room or active view.

 - **🌈 Status Glow**
-  Icons leuchten je nach Zustand in passenden Farben (z.
-B. Grün für Sicherheit, Orange für Heizung).
+  Icons glow in appropriate colors depending on state (e.g., green for security, orange for heating).

-- **📱 Responsives Grid**
+- **📱 Responsive Grid**
-  Layout passt sich nahtlos an verschiedene Geräte an (Tablet an der Wand, Smartphone in der Hand).
+  Layout seamlessly adapts to different devices (tablet on the wall, smartphone in hand).

-- **🧹 Clean Code mit YAML-Ankern**
+- **🧹 Clean Code with YAML Anchors**
-  Nutzt YAML-Anker (`&` und `*`), um Wiederholungen zu vermeiden und globale Style-Änderungen zentral zu halten.
+  Uses YAML anchors (`&` and `*`) to avoid repetition and keep global style changes centralized.

 ---

 ## Requirements

-Damit dieses Dashboard funktioniert, müssen folgende Frontend-Integrationen über **HACS (Home Assistant Community Store)** installiert sein:
+For this dashboard to work, the following frontend integrations must be installed via **HACS (Home Assistant Community Store)**:

 - **Mushroom Cards**
-  Basis für fast alle Karten im Dashboard.
+  Base for almost all cards in the dashboard.

 - **card-mod**
-  Essenziell für das CSS- und Glassmorphism-Styling.
+  Essential for CSS and glassmorphism styling.

 - **layout-card**
-  Ermöglicht das responsive Grid-Layout (Sidebar + Main-Bereich).
+  Enables the responsive grid layout (sidebar + main area).

 - **kiosk-mode**
-  Versteckt Header und Sidebar von Home Assistant für einen cleanen Fullscreen-Look.
+  Hides Home Assistant header and sidebar for a clean fullscreen look.

 - **mini-graph-card**
-  Für Temperatur- und Verlaufsdiagramme.
+  For temperature and trend graphs.

 - **browser_mod**
-  Wichtig für Popups (z.
-B. Kalender, Staubsauger-Steuerung).
+  Important for popups (e.g., calendar, vacuum control).

 ---

 ## Installation

-### Option 1: Installation über HACS (Empfohlen)
+### Option 1: Installation via HACS (Recommended)

-1. Stelle sicher, dass [HACS](https://hacs.xyz) installiert ist.
+1. Make sure [HACS](https://hacs.xyz) is installed.
-2. Gehe zu **HACS → Frontend** (3-Punkte-Menü oben rechts) → **Benutzerdefinierte Repositories**
+2. Go to **HACS → Frontend** (three-dot menu top right) → **Custom Repositories**
-3. Füge dieses Repository hinzu:
+3. Add this repository:
    - **Repository:** `https://github.com/BangerTech/Prism-Dashboard`
-   - **Typ:** `Dashboard`
+   - **Type:** `Dashboard`
-4. Suche nach "Prism Dashboard" und klicke auf **"Herunterladen"**
+4. Search for "Prism Dashboard" and click **"Download"**
-5. **WICHTIG:** Nach der Installation müssen die Custom Cards manuell zu den Dashboard-Ressourcen hinzugefügt werden (HACS lädt die Dateien herunter, registriert sie aber nicht automatisch).
+5. **IMPORTANT:** After installation, the custom cards must be manually added to the dashboard resources (HACS downloads the files but does not automatically register them).
-6. Gehe zu **Einstellungen → Dashboards** → **Ressourcen** (oben rechts)
+6. Go to **Settings → Dashboards** → **Resources** (top right)
-7. Klicke auf **"Ressource hinzufügen"** und füge die gewünschten Custom Cards hinzu:
+7. Click **"Add Resource"** and add the desired custom cards:

-   **Dark Theme Karten:**
+   **Dark Theme Cards:**
    - `/hacsfiles/Prism-Dashboard/prism-heat.js`
    - `/hacsfiles/Prism-Dashboard/prism-heat-small.js`
    - `/hacsfiles/Prism-Dashboard/prism-button.js`